maari119/Road_safety_accident_project/README.md

 5. **Machine Learning Models**: Building and evaluating predictive models
 6. **Advanced Techniques**: Addressing class imbalance in accident severity
 7. **Results and Evaluation**: Model performance and feature importance

-## Future Work
-- Incorporate additional datasets such as road infrastructure and traffic volume
-- Explore spatial analysis using geographic data
-- Develop interactive dashboards for exploring accident patterns
-- Implement more advanced modeling techniques such as deep learning

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.